-Someone, somewhere has gained access to their account and has started using it to send spam.
+Someone somewhere has gained access to their account and is using it to send spam.
 Sometimes passwords are changed, sometimes not.
 Sometimes traces are left, sometimes not.
-Sometimes everything in the account is erased, both contacts and saved email, and sometimes not.
+Sometimes everything in the account is erased – both contacts and saved email – and sometimes not.

-But the one thing that all of these events share is that suddenly several people, usually those on your contact list, start getting email from “you” that you didn’t send at all.
+But the one thing all of these events share is that suddenly, people (usually those on your contact list) start getting email from “you” that you didn’t send at all.

 Your email account has been hacked.

 1. Recover your account

 Log in to your email account via your provider’s website.